-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ashland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Ashland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ashland are a mix of both white- and blue-collar jobs.
 Overall, Ashland is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Ashland who work in office and administrative support (12.70%), management occupations (8.89%), and sales jobs (8.79%).
+There are especially a lot of people living in Ashland who work in office and administrative support (11.47%), sales jobs (10.22%), and management occupations (9.89%).

-The per capita income in Ashland in 2010 was $21,676, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $86,704 for a family of four.
+The per capita income in Ashland in 2010 was $23,319, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $93,276 for a family of four.
 However, Ashland contains both very wealthy and poor people as well.

 Ashland is a somewhat ethnically-diverse city.
 The people who call Ashland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashland residents report their race to be White, followed by Native American.
-Important ancestries of people in Ashland include Irish, Swedish, Polish, and Norwegian.
+Important ancestries of people in Ashland include English, Norwegian, Swedish, and Irish.